Geyser of Edo Laki Island, Langano Lake

-As the time went, geyser became less powerful.
-In 1926 the height of geyser was just 1 m and it bursted just once per (approximately) 30 minutes.
+As time went by, geyser became less powerful.
+In 1926 the height of the geyser was just 1 m and it burst just once per (approximately) 30 minutes.
 There is a contradicting report from 1963 – 1964, which reports that geyser was 2 m high then.

 Today here is located very hot spring with the temperature of water 96°C. Water is alkaline, with pH 8.36.